katesliang/KodeWithKlossy2020/README.md

 # Kode With Klossy 2020
-This repository represents a collection of work I made as a Web Development Scholar during Kode with Klossy 2020 (June 17-28).
-During camp, I learned HTML, CSS, JavaScript, and the jQuery library.
+This repository highlights some of the work I made as a Web Development Scholar during Kode with Klossy 2020 (June 17-28).
+During camp, I learned HTML, CSS, JavaScript, and the jQuery library using [Glitch](https://www.glitch.com) and [repl.it](https://www.repl.it).
 Each branch is a different project!
+Enjoy :)

 ## Projects
 1) **Travel Photo Gallery** - HTML, CSS